 FOR EXPERIENCED GUIDES

 All experienced guides interested in working with us must be open to learning and training to meet our high standards.
 We feel there is room for individual styles but our basic objectives must be met.
 If you have an open mind and can agree to this arrangement, we invite you to send in our application.
-After a phone interview we may request your current river log.
+After a phone interview we need your current river log and guide documents.
 Please call me at 719-942-4362 if you have any questions.
-All potential guides must confirm their attendance by April 1, 2016.
+All potential guides must confirm their attendance by April 1.

 PAY SCALE & WORK ROTATION

 ART guides are paid by the trip.
-First year guides make $ 60 for a full day and $ 30 for a ½ day.
+First year guides make $84 for a full day, $45 for a half day trip and senior guides make $120+ for a full day and $65+ for half days.
 Guides enter our work rotation after completing the training program and successfully completing a qualifying (check out) run on a commercial trip with an instructor on board.
-This run usually takes place between 1 – 2 weeks after formal training is completed.
+This run usually takes place between 2 – 3 weeks after formal training is completed.
 During this time potential guides continue to gain experience by running boats with fellow trainees and riding on commercial trips with experienced guides.

 All rafting equipment is provide during the training program.
 Upon completion of the program guides are required to have their own PFD (Type 3 life jacket), rescue knife, whistle, throw bag, carabiners, guide paddle, helmet, tie down straps and waterproof bag.
 If you have any of these items bring them but don’t purchase them for the training.
 Upon completion of the training you are eligible to purchase these items through our Pro Purchase program at wholesale prices.